-This chart shows the percent of higher education institutions offering massive open online courses (MOOCs).
-A MOOC is a course of study made available over the internet without charge to a very large number of people.
+This chart shows the percentage of higher education institutions offering massive open online courses (MOOCs).
+A MOOC is a course of study made available over the internet free of charge to a very large number of people.

 Public Wi-Fi can help create a better-connected community by providing additional access points for those with devices limited by mobile data plans or those without mobile broadband capability.
-This chart shows the percent of higher education institutions in the community that offer free public Wi-Fi access at their location compared to those in other participating communities.
+This chart shows the percentage of higher education institutions in the community that offer free public Wi-Fi access at their location, compared to those in other participating communities.

-Satisfaction Among Higher Education Institutions
+Satisfaction at Institutions of Higher Education

 Competition provides communities with choices for service, allowing them the ability to switch providers if their current service does not meet their needs.
-This chart shows the percent of higher education institutions who state that their internet service meets or does not meet their needs.
+This chart shows the percentage of higher education institutions that state their internet service meets or does not meet their needs.

-This chart shows the various reasons why local institutions of higher education report being dissatisfied with their current internet service.
+This chart shows the various reasons why local higher education institutions report being dissatisfied with their current internet service.